Avaiga/demo-pyspark-penguin-app/README.md

 [website](https://www.taipy.io).

-[Demo PySpark Penguin App](https://github.com/Avaiga/demo-pytorch-penguin-app) focuses on the seamless integration of Pytorch (a distributed computing framwork - enabling large scale data processing) with Taipy, a Python library used for pipeline orchestration and scenario management.
+[Demo PySpark Penguin App](https://github.com/Avaiga/demo-pytorch-penguin-app) focuses on the seamless integration of PySpark (Empowering big data processing with Python simplicity and Spark speed) with Taipy, a Python library used for pipeline orchestration and scenario management.

 ### Demo Type
 - **Level**: Intermediate